taweili/ardublock/README.markdown

 License
 ----

-Copyright (C) 2011 David Li and He Qicheng
+Copyright (C) 2011 David Li and He Qichen

 This file is part of ArduBlock.